-The risk here is that the business flits from one new thing or fad to another, and it lacks the ability to get the most out of existing tools and infrastructure.
+The risk here is that your business flits from one new thing or fad to another, and it lacks the ability to get the most out of existing tools and infrastructure.
 It also fails to learn from mistakes and optimise solutions after they have been implemented.
 This can lead to a business that doesn’t excel at anything because no one gets credit for fixing the basics.

 What drives shiny new thing syndrome?